 Leveraging innovation and collective intelligence to identify new opportunities, optimize existing processes and tackle pressing issues is widely adopted by enterprise organizations.
 Agorize’s team of experts meet with leaders daily to build innovation programs that support these needs.
 As we witness the (continuing) rise of Environmental, Social and Governance goals on the corporate agenda, light has been shed on the essential role that innovation plays in reaching them.
 With that said, 80% of the top 200 corporates fails to prioritize ESG in their innovation strategy.
 Instead, they continue to focus on their CSR-budgets and daily innovation (Innov8rs).

-There is a variety of applications of innovation management to support ESG goals, and key industry leaders that implemented them are reaping its benefits today.
-Read on to learn how the right innovation management solution can support you in a way that fits your strategy.
+Thankfully, there is a variety of applications of innovation management to support ESG goals, and key industry leaders that implemented them are reaping its benefits today.
+Read on to learn how the right innovation management solution can support you in a way that fits your ESG and innovation strategy.

 The need for Environmental, Social and Governance (ESG) goals

 Universally, future challenges require innovative solutions.
 To build a company that lasts, one must continuously improve in alignment with the rapidly changing and change-demanding world.

 Enterprises once put topics like sustainability and climate change on the agenda to serve as a display of corporate social responsibility.
 But those that understand the need for change and how it will impact them have now embraced it and adopted a mindset of continuous improvement instead.

 The Environmental, Social and Governance (ESG) pillars can be considered as a method that captures corporate contribution to objectives like the United Nations’ Sustainable Development Goals (SDGs).
 It provides a framework of metrics that helps companies with adopting ESG strategies with true, lasting impact.

 McKinsey has illustrated how a strong ESG proposition can create further value through five defined links: